05ryt31/05ryt31/README.md

 - 🌱 I’m currently learning **Java, TypeScript, Rust, AWS, and System Design**

-- 👯 I’m looking to collaborate on **company that works on fascinate project using AI**

 - 📝 I regularly write articles on [https://www.linkedin.com/in/ryuto-kawabata-470997291/](https://www.linkedin.com/in/ryuto-kawabata)

 - 💬 Ask me about **TypeScript and Hackathon!**